-Dr. Karen Louis is now trained in Scientific Veterinary Medical Acupuncture!
+Dr. Karen Louis is certified in Scientific Veterinary Medical Acupuncture!

 I’ve known that acupuncture is effective, and have wanted to learn it for years.
 I am a scientist at heart.
 (Before deciding to go to vet school, I was a molecular cell biologist.)
 Wanting to add acupuncture as another way to help animals, I read the textbook and took a day-long class on Traditional Chinese Medicine Acupuncture for veterinarians.
 I learned about Qi (pronounced Chee), and how a dry Liver or a damp Spleen can be the cause of disease.
 I learned that Qi can be stagnant, or Yin can be deficient, and these cause symptoms.
-Yet, I just could not buy in to these metaphors.
-A dog’s Spleen needing more Qi just wasn’t something I could wrap my head around and believe in.
+Yet, I just could not accept these metaphors.
+Qi just wasn’t something I could wrap my head around and believe in.

-So I left the Wind and the Qi behind.
-I couldn’t say a cat needs more Metal and less Earth and take myself seriously.
+So I left the Wind, the Wood, and the Qi behind.
 That style of medicine works great for many people, but I am not one of them.
 Yes, I wanted to offer acupuncture, but from a medical standpoint.
-No Metal needed.

 I trained at Curacore, formerly associated with Colorado State University, and found exactly what I had been seeking.
 This style of acupuncture is unique because it is science based.
 The director for this course (both a human physician and veterinarian) spent years researching the neurologic basis of acupuncture, and deciphering what makes the points do what they do, from a physiologic perspective.
 We select points based on our diagnosis, using modern medicine, and treat the nerves and systems involved.
 No Qi, no Fire.